xpmatteo/tddforandroid/manuscript/010-unit-converter.md

 ## Problem description

 We want to write an application to convert measures from various units to other units.
 We imagine that it will support an extensive collection of conversions, e.g., from centimeters to yards, from Fahrenheit degrees to Celsius, from HP to KW.

-Outline of this chapter: we start by
+You may check out the source code for this example at [https://github.com/xpmatteo/unit-doctor](https://github.com/xpmatteo/unit-doctor).

 ## Examples {#unit-doctor-examples}